AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

 As we suspected, the casual riders average ride_length was significantly impacted by at least one outlier.
 The longest trip duration for casual riders was 23 days 8 Hours.
 Meanwhile, the longest for annual member was only about 1 day 2 hours.

 ### Median ride lengths
+Since there are more than a few outliers impacting the average, we’re going to use median instead of average.
+Median will be more accurate for our analysis:
 ```
 SELECT
     member_casual,